Factbox: Key players affected by Mexico's telecoms reform

 Below are a list of key players affected by the reform:

-AMERICA MOVIL: Controlled by Carlos Slim, the world's richest man, America Movil has 70 percent of Mexico's mobile market and 80 percent of its fixed phone lines.
+AMERICA MOVIL: Controlled by Carlos Slim, the world's richest man, America Movil (AMXL.MX) (AMX.N) has 70 percent of Mexico's mobile market and 80 percent of its fixed phone lines.

 The luster of Slim's flagship telecoms company has begun to fade of late as increased competition, disappointing investments and new regulations have dealt a blow to the one-time investor darling as it has trailed Mexico's benchmark IPC index.
 America Movil shares are down more than 10 percent for the year.